 Nvidia Shield Project

-After harnessing a lot of gaming potential, Nvidia was bound to enter the console markt, a fact which recently happened and in style.
-Project Shield, as Nvidia entitled their next wonder, is a combination between a long-awaited portable gaming console, cloud computing and a processor that can develop unseen power.
+After harnessing a lot of gaming potential, Nvidia was bound to enter the console market, a fact which recently happened and in style.
+Project Shield, as Nvidia entitled their next wonder, is a combination between a long-awaited portable gaming console, cloud computing, and a processor that can develop unseen power.

-Coming as a big-sized Xbox 360-like controller with a 5-inch wide screen attached on top, the Nvidia portable console is expected to deliver high quality-gaming, on the move.
-Besides the ultra sleek design and awesome technical specifications, which are by the way showcased below, the device has some other tricks up its sleeve that will make gamers want it very bad.
+Coming as a big-sized Xbox 360-like controller with a 5-inch wide screen attached on top, the Nvidia portable console is expected to deliver high quality-gaming on the move.
+Besides the ultra-sleek design and awesome technical specifications, which are showcased below, the device has some other tricks up its sleeve that will make gamers want it very badly.

-First of all, the console will come with a HDMI port that allows gamers to pair a high-resolution TV and enjoy gaming on the big screen.
-Secondly, thanks to the Android Jelly Bean operating system and the home-made processor, owners will have the ability to run any tablet / smartphone game and even enjoy Tegra-specific titles.
-Pairing that with the ability of running names right from the Steam platform, makes this baby a wonderful choice:
+First of all, the console will come with an HDMI port that allows gamers to pair a high-resolution TV and enjoy gaming on the big screen.
+Secondly, thanks to the Android Jelly Bean operating system and the homemade processor, owners will have the ability to run any tablet/smartphone game and even enjoy Tegra-specific titles.
+Pairing that with the ability to run names right from the Steam platform makes this baby a wonderful choice:

 - nVidia Tegra 4 Processor

 - 5-inch wide multi-touch display with 720p resolutions

 An unknown company, Xi3, has introduced a portable gaming console called the Piston this year in Vegas, with multiple functions.
 The latest generation of this console, dubbed the 7A, is said to arrive this spring with lots of muscles gathered inside a tiny space, no larger than the size of your hand.